 Wix powers more than 20 million websites on the internet today.

 The best thing about Wix is the possibilities.
 They offer their users the tools and power to build whatever they want to build.
-There is a reason Wix leads the website builder industry, and is one of our favs.
+There is a reason Wix leads the website builder industry, and is one of our favorite software applications.

 - ☑️ 300+ quality templates